RistomattiP/Ergast-F1-API-GUI/README.md

 Open cmd in folder

-type f1_api_gui.py (optional. add --season x) x must be number between 1950 and 2019 or you can use 'current' for this years data.
+Type f1_api_gui.py (optional. add --season x) x must be number between 1950 and 2019 or you can use 'current' for this years data.